Lateral Placement Behaviour along Horizontal Curve Sections under Mixed Traffic: Evidence from North Easter Hill range of India

 Abstract

-Where a vehicle sits across the carriageway on a curve is closely tied to how safely and how efficiently that curve performs.
-This paper examines that behaviour on a four-lane median-divided hill highway.
-Lateral placement was measured at three gates, namely the entry, centre and exit, on ten horizontal curves of the Itanagar–Naharlagun section of NH-415, yielding 26,898 vehicle observations.
-Each gate was analysed on its own, and the spread of placement at each was fitted to a scaled Beta model built from the measured mean and variance.
+Vehicle lateral placements reflect how drivers negotiate horizontal curves and may have influence on roadway operation and safety performance.
+This paper examines vehicle lateral placement behavior on a four-lane mediandivided hilly highway.
+Lateral placement was measured at three gates, namely the entry, center and exit, on ten horizontal curves of the Itanagar–Naharlagun section of NH-415, yielding 26,898 vehicle observations.
+Each gate was analyzed on its own, and the spread of placement at each was fitted to a scaled Beta model built from the measured mean and variance.
 The section effect was then tested twice.
-Averaged over the ten curves, the Friedman test returned nothing for any class; such averaging washes out the very within-curve movement that the study set out to capture.
-The individual vehicles told a different story.
-With the same vehicle followed through all three gates, a matched Friedman test made the section effect highly significant for every dominant class, namely car, SUV, motorcycle and scooter, with p below 0.001 throughout.
+Averaged over the ten curves, the Friedman test showed no statistically significant section effect for any class; such averaging washes out the very within-curve movement that the study set out to capture.
+With the same vehicle followed through all three gates, a matched Friedman test made the section highly significant for every dominant class, namely car, SUV, motorcycle and scooter, with p below 0.001 throughout.
 Its shape did not change from one class to the next.
-Vehicles ran widest near the centre and drew closest to the median at the exit, a swing of barely 0.2 to 0.4 m.
+Vehicles ran widest near the center and drew closest to the median at the exit, a swing of barely 0.2 to 0.4 m.
 The section therefore shifts placement in a reliable but small way, and accounts for only a modest part of the overall spread.
-Valley-side and hill-side curves also differed, most sharply at the entry, although the roadside type here cannot be separated from the direction of travel.
-Read together, the results make the case for treating the curve section, rather than the whole curve, as the unit of design and maintenance attention on heterogeneous hill corridors.
+The results show section specific evaluation of horizontal curves indicate that driver lateral position behavior varies between entry center and exit section